tobydawson1/tobydawson1/README.md

 Currently I am working on trying to expand my portfolio adding more real life applications largely using React but open to learn any language.

 - 🔭 I’m currently working on ... a youtube clone
 - 🌱 I’m currently learning ...
 React
-- 🤔 I’m looking for help with ...
-Jobhunt
+- 🤔 I’m looking for help with ... the Jobhunt
 - 💬 Ask me about ... my code!
 - 📫 How to reach me: ...
 [Here](https://tobydawson.netlify.app/)
 - ⚡ Fun fact: ...
+Rubix Cube Master
 -->